tinkeshwar/laravel-image/README.md

 >
 > To migrate the image table schema into you database.

-Use below cammand to create storage folder
+Run below command to create symbolic link

     php artisan storage:link